Advanced, Superplastic Formed Super lightweight frame.

 Kinesis has been perfecting its frame manufacturing for 12 years now, and the Aithein is its most advanced alu frame to date.

 The welds on the Aithein look fantastic.
 The smoothness is achieved, Kinesis claims, with no secondary reworking such as filing or sanding, which means that the strength of the welds is not compromised in an attempt to make them look neat.
-What’s more, the overall aesthetic of the frame is surprisingly slim and elegant for aluminum.
+What’s more, the overall aesthetic of the frame is surprisingly slim and elegant for aluminium.

 The Aithein’s pedalling platform is solid and delivers plenty of punch